goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Using `const` means that once a variable is assigned, it cannot be reassigned.
 Preferring `const` will help you to not be tempted to use the same variable for different uses, and make your code clearer.
 If a variable needs to be reassigned, in a for loop, for example, use `let` to declare it.
 Another important aspect of `let` is that a variable declared using it is only available in the block scope in which it was defined. `var` is function scoped, not block-scoped, and [shouldn't be used in ES6](https://hackernoon.com/why-you-shouldnt-use-var-anymore-f109a58b9b70) now that you have `const` and `let` at your disposal

-**Otherwise:** Debugging becomes way more cumbersome when following a variable that frequently changes
+**Anders:** Debugging becomes way more cumbersome when following a variable that frequently changes

 🔗 [**Read more: JavaScript ES6+: var, let, or const?** ](https://medium.com/javascript-scene/javascript-es6-var-let-or-const-ba58b8dcde75)